15+ Exciting things to do in Montreal this Winter 2018

 9. Warm up at the McCord Museum

-Their latest exhibition, Illusions, looks at the golden age of magic shows.
-Admire the magnificent posters from the 19th and 20th centuries that are a cross between advertisement and art, inviting you to witness never before seen levitation, illusions and tricks.
-This exhibition runs until January 8th, so act fast!
-Their upcoming exhibition, Michel Campeau: Life Before Digital, highlights the work of amateur photographers from the fifties and explores the perspectives of material cultures during that era.
+Their latest exhibition, Michel Campeau: Life Before Digital, highlights the work of amateur photographers from the fifties and explores the perspectives of material cultures during that era.
 This exhibition will run from February 16th to May 6th.
+You can also check out their permanent exhibition Wearing our Identity: The First Peoples Collection to discover the relationship between clothing and all aspects of Indigenous life, culture, communication and identity.
 For more information, visit their website here.

 8. Light up your night at Luminotherapie

 Think of Luminotherapie as the 21 Balancoires of the winter months.
 Set up in Place des Festivals every year, Luminotherapie is an interactive art installation with featuring bright and twinkly holiday lights.
-Comprised of thirty seesaws that light up and play music, the event invites Montrealers to take part in their very own winter playground.
-It runs from December 8, 2016 to January 29, 2017 at Place des Festivals.
+Every year they run a contest to decide which interactive light-based installation will be erected in the space.
+The next iteration runs from November 29, 2018 to January 27, 2019.

 7. Even more museums!